Students tackle Kraft's Capri Sun in Kilts case competition

 As part of an exclusive case competition hosted by the Kilts Center for Marketing and Kraft Foods, 11 student teams took on the challenge of revitalizing one of Krafts’ largest and most beloved brands, Capri Sun.

 At stake was the opportunity for a guaranteed internship interview at Kraft as well as a chance to have dinner with Kraft’s Chief Marketing Officer Deanie Elsner, ’92.
-Elsner served as one of the competition judges alongside Greg Guidotti, Kraft’s senior director of marketing for ready-to-drink beverages; Triona Schmelter, Kraft’s vice president of marketing for meals and desserts; Arthur Middlebrooks, clinical professor of marketing and executive director of the Kilts Center.
+Elsner served as one of the competition judges alongside Greg Guidotti, Kraft’s senior director of marketing for ready-to-drink beverages; Triona Schmelter, Kraft’s vice president of marketing for meals and desserts; Jean-Pierre Dubé, Sigmund E. Edelstone Professor of Marketing and director of the Kilts Center; and Arthur Middlebrooks, clinical professor of marketing and executive director of the Kilts Center.